stakkr-org/stakkr/README.md

 * MySQL data is into `mysql/` (created on the first run).
 If you need to override the mysql configuration you can put a file in `conf/mysql-override` with a `.cnf` extension.
 * Mongo data is into `mongo/` (created on the first run)
 * Logs for Apache and PHP are located into `logs/`
+* If you need to override the PHP configuration you can put a file in `conf/php-fpm-override` with a `.conf` extension.
+The format is the fpm configuration files one.
+Example: `php_value[memory_limit] = 127M`.

 ## Add binaries
 You can add binaries (such as sugarcli.phar) that will automatically be available from the PATH by putting it to